Cape Corps: World War II: 1940–1950

-1963–1991
+Apartheid era: 1963–1991

 The Cape Corps was reformed again in 1963, as a non-combatant Coloured service corps; it was considered to be the successor to all the previous Coloured and Cape Corps units since 1796.
 The Corps was designated a Permanent Force unit of the South African Defence Force in 1972.

 In 1973 the unit was renamed the South African Cape Corps Service Battalion.
 When the South African Defence Act was amended in 1975 to give Coloureds "equivalent status to whites" in the South African Army, the battalion was renamed the South African Cape Corps Battalion, its combatant status was restored and the first Coloured officers were commissioned.

 During the period 1979 to 1989 the South African Cape Corps (SACC) was substantially expanded: